Skip to content

 Almost every messy trucking file fails in the same three areas.
 Knowing which one you’re in tells us where to start.

-• IFTA reporting is informal
+IFTA reporting is informal

 Approximated miles, missing fuel receipts.

-The problem: Quarterly IFTA returns prepared from incomplete data: approximated jurisdictional miles because ELD data wasn’t exported, missing fuel receipts because cash fuel purchases weren’t tracked, gallons reported by truck stop rather than by jurisdiction.
+Quarterly IFTA returns prepared from incomplete data — approximated jurisdictional miles because ELD data wasn’t exported, missing receipts because cash fuel wasn’t tracked, gallons reported by truck stop rather than by jurisdiction.
 Each quarter compounds the next, and IFTA audits can reach back four years.
+The fix is ELD data integrated to mileage tracking, fuel cards reconciled monthly, cash fuel captured with location, and returns produced from real data with audit-grade documentation behind every number.

-• Owner-operator classification is sloppy
+Owner-operator classification is sloppy

 1099/W-2 misclassification exposure.

-The problem: Drivers classified as 1099 owner-operators who functionally operate as company employees create real IRS and DOL exposure — back payroll taxes, workers’ comp, unemployment, penalties.
-Lease-purchase arrangements have been heavily scrutinized.
-California’s AB5 and similar state laws have aggressive worker-classification tests that some carriers haven’t caught up to.
+Drivers classified as 1099 owner-operators who functionally operate as employees create real IRS and DOL exposure — back payroll taxes, workers’ comp, unemployment, penalties — and lease-purchase arrangements have been heavily scrutinized.
+California’s AB5 and similar state tests are aggressive.
+The fix is classification reviewed with your transportation attorney or CPA, books configured to support whichever classification is legally correct, W-9 discipline and 1099-NEC for true owner-operators, or proper W-2 payroll for employees.

-• Cost economics are invisible
+Cost economics are invisible

 No cost-per-mile or revenue-per-mile reporting.

-Who we serve
+§Who we serve

 Trucking at every scale.